Should the State Register Fact-Checkers? - Legal Reader

 Michigan Rep. Matt Maddock would like the State to register fact-checkers.
 Let me guess, he’s from the government and he’s here to help?

 Last week, Michigan House Rep. Matt Maddock introduced a bill that would require some fact-checkers to register with the state and post a $1 million fidelity bond or face a fine of $1000 per day.
 Maddock, a Republican lawmaker from Michigan’s 44th district, claims that his legislation would keep journalists and other gatekeepers honest, granting “treble damages, costs, and reasonable attorney fees” to parties affected by bogus information passed off as facts by people paid to verify the truth.
-Critics point out that the bill clearly violates the Second Amendment.
+Critics point out that the bill clearly violates the First Amendment.
 Should the government register fact-checkers, and do we really want that much State control over journalistic media generally?

 Michigan House Bill No. 4813 specifically aims to register fact-checkers who are members of the “International Fact Check Network” [sic].
 Maddock later clarified that he meant the International Fact-Checking Network, an international group of media organizations affiliated with the Poynter Institute.
 The Network was established in 2015 to promote best practices among a growing field of fact-checkers, including the establishment of a non-partisan and transparent code of principles to which members must adhere.